RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 `sudo apt-get install bluetooth bluez-utils blueman` (_Press Y if prompted_)
 `sudo apt-get install bluez python-gobject`

-### Step 2 - Make sure the Bluetooth pair works
-PLEASE NOTE:
-Instead of following this step, you can avoid making the edit in the file below, and when you get to step 3 replace
-`sudo bluez-simple-agent hci0 XX:XX:XX:XX:XX:XX`
-with
-`sudo bluez-simple-agent -c DisplayYesNo hci0 XX:XX:XX:XX:XX:XX`

-===

-Whilst this step could be avoided with a command line parameter later (shown above), edit this file
-`sudo nano /usr/bin/bluez-simple-agent`

-Find the text "KeyboardDisplay" in the file, and replace it with "DisplayYesNo", making sure to get the case sensitivity correct.

-Now reboot, and quit Emulation Station to get back to a command prompt.

-### Step 3 - Pairing and connecting the Bluetooth controller
+### Step 2 - Pairing and connecting the Bluetooth controller
 Set your Bluetooth controller to pair in "joypad" mode.
 For example, for the FC30 Pro, you do this by holding the power switch for 3 secs.
 The guide is here: [FC30 Pro Manual](http://download.8bitdo.com/Manual/FC30_Pro_Manual_ENG_v1.0.pdf)

 Type this at the command prompt